ajolex/rct_field_flow/README.md

 - **Generate weekly reports** (HTML/PDF) summarising key metrics, flag counts, and backcheck rosters.
 - **Run one-click analytics** for ATEs, heterogeneity, and attrition summaries.

-Original Stata `.do` files for randomization, case assignment, monitoring, and balance checks were ported and normalised into the Python modules to keep the same field implementation logic while adding flexibility for new studies.

 ## Installation